techkelster/techkelster/README.md

 ### 👨‍💻 About Me

 I am a Software Developer with a deep focus on **cloud-native architectures** and **full-stack engineering**.
-Currently, I work as a Full Stack Developer at **REI Conveyor Belt**, where I architect real-time messaging systems and complex event-driven backends.
+Currently, I work as a Full Stack Developer, I architect real-time messaging systems and complex event-driven backends.

 My passion lies in building fault-tolerant, scalable systems using **AWS Serverless** technologies and modern frontend frameworks.